JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 that it is unable to locate associted event in the visible items, this makes me assume </BR>
 that the process has been killed, but for some reason the glitch persists, sounds interesting... </BR>
 In any case at the moment I'm more interested in finding a combination of CSS/HTML rules that </BR>
-will optimize the crash, in case I'll come back in sgeuito to analyze the processes. </BR>
+will optimize the crash, in case I'll come back later to analyze the processes. </BR>

 </BR>